GantMan/Artificial-Eyeliner/README.md

  ### Flow Chart:
 <img src="https://github.com/kaushil24/Artificial-Eyeliner/blob/master/Media/working.jpg" height="1000">

+### Project Explaination:
+* We first locate the faces present in an image.
+* On each face detected, we locate 68 facial landmark points.
+* We extract the points representing eyes (pt no. 37-49) out of those 68 points.
+* We interpolate over the extracted eye landmark points to generate a curve.
+* We draw over this curve and we have our eyeliner.

 ### Code Overview:
 * ```lndMrkDetector()``` : To extract 68 facial landmark points
 * ```getEyeLandmarkPts()``` : To extract eye landmark points (pt no 37-48)